ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer
 {: #notification-answer}

 You can get notifications via our [status page](https://cloud.ibm.com/status?selected=status).
-To get the disruptive maintenance, please search `Secure Gateway` in the tab `Planned maintenance`.
+To get the notifications about disruptive maintenance, please search `Secure Gateway` in the tab `Planned maintenance`.

 When the Secure Gateway client disconnected unexpectedly, please go to the status page to check whether there is disruptive maintenance at that time.